bumsyalao/hamilton-eth/README.md

             ]
     }
 ```
 2. Balance of an owner who owns both tokens.
-This endpoint is paginated and returns data for the page and limit set in the URL
+This endpoint is paginated and returns data for the page and limit set in the URL.

 Example Response:
 ```
     {